PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 "The goal is to survive and to escape".
 Either alone or as a team of friends against AI.
 The number of players (up to 5), which enemies will spawn and how many in how many waves will depend on the level and is pre-scripted.

- * **OC Arena**: A fight against all kinds of human warriors becoming progressively stronger.
+ * **Old Arena**: A fight against all kinds of human warriors becoming progressively stronger.
  * **Orgy Madness**: The orgy going wrong; a big fight inside the Swamp where everyone is suddenly going mad; dead novices wake up again, possessed by the Sleeper.
  * **In Flames**: The Firemages fight against waves of guards and shadows coming; when all the mages are dead, another level is loaded as a bonus, where you play Corristo in the prison.
 The player who survived the longest gets to play Corristo, the others watch.
 He is alone but with mightier spells, more room to move and some possibilities to interact with the environment.
  * **Death to the Barons**: A fight in the castle, where the player can be one of the five barons and they try to survive against the waves of shadows and diggers storming the castle.